TaceoLabs/nullifier-oracle-service/Readme.md

 6. start 3 OPRF nodes

 Log files for all processes can be found in the created `logs` directory.
+You can kill the setup with `Ctrl+C`, which kills all processes and stops all docker containers.
 You can then use the dev client to send nullifier requests using the following command:

 ```bash